BREAKING OUT OF THE WHITE BOX

 ① CREATIVITY

 The best design balances bold expression with deep respect for context.
-We embrace daring ideas, highlight the character of each property, and craft spaces that are both functional and distinctive.
+We embrace daring ideas, highlight the character of each client and property, and craft spaces that are both functional and distinctive.

 In practice, this can mean developing custom built-ins that make the most of available space, using unconventional materials or bold colors to bring depth and character, and incorporating statement elements such as patterned wallpaper, unique artwork, or vintage pieces.
 We look for opportunities to elevate spaces through creative choices that are purposeful, not decorative.